niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 ![Derail Sensor](assets/derail_sensor.jpg){: style="height:350px;width:350px"}

+**Steps:**

-* Locate the sensor mounting bracket on the side of the derail.
+1. Locate the sensor mounting bracket on the side of the derail.

-* Move the derail arm from side to side, through its full range of motion.
+2. Move the derail arm from side to side, through its full range of motion.
 Confirm the sensor and bracket are clear of all moving parts.

-* Verify that the sensor will remain clear of train wheels in both engaged and disengaged positions.
+3. Verify that the sensor will remain clear of train wheels in both engaged and disengaged positions.

-* Grind paint off the mating face of the sensor bracket to ensure a proper weld.
+4. Grind paint off the mating face of the sensor bracket to ensure a proper weld.

-* Mount the sensor to the bracket using the provided screws.
+5. Mount the sensor to the bracket using the provided screws.
 Tighten securely.

-* Confirm that:
+6. Confirm that:

   * The sensor is clear of moving parts and wheels.